 From the front of the casino, planted terraces tumble down the steep hillside towards the town, their green tendrils spreading onto the pathways that thread between ponds, fed every hour or so from a gushing waterfall cascading down the terraces, over several smaller falls, through stepping stones and under bridges into rock pools.

 Hidden alongside the casino, the water gardens of Risco Bello offer a peaceful retreat from both the heat of the day and the bustle of down town Puerto.
 A gentle air of decadence adds to the sense that you’re discovering a secret garden as you weave your way down cobbled paths and over wooden, rickety bridges and giant stepping stones.
 The gardens abound with statues and fountains, there’s even a small waterfall behind whose façade the path leads you through a small grotto.
 The pools themselves are a haven for vividly coloured dragonflies and butterflies that hover and feed amongst the reeds and lilies filling the water’s surface.
 The little tables that adorn the waterside café offer a place to sit and enjoy the solitude.
 Update 2022: Sadly, Risco Bello is no longer open.

 Discover the best of Puerto de la Cruz with the Real Tenerife Town & City Guide.
-This mini guide features two walking routes, one town and one garden route which covers all the locations described here.
+This mini guide features two walking routes, one town and one garden route which covers the locations described here.
 As well as having easy to follow directions, the guide is full of information about the town and its attractions, recommended ‘refreshment’ stops and choice restaurants.

 Available online for just €3 and sent to your email address in PDF format for you to print at home.